okgourmet.com Home of Steve's Restaurant Reviews

 Bethany, OK

-Thai Sweet Basil Express in downtown Bethany just off old U.S. 66
+Thai Orchid in downtown Bethany just off old U.S. 66

-For about a dollar extra a choice of excellent appetizers can be added to any lunch, and this is one of the restaurant's best features.
-These appetizers (which include both a soup and an extra item) are rather unique for any Thai restaurant in the area, and even if other restaurants serve the same items at a similar price, the appetizers at Thai Sweet Basil Express are among the best.
+Lunches also come with a choice of excellent appetizers for about a dollar extra, and this is one of the restaurant's best features.
+These appetizers (which include both a soup and an extra item) are rather unique for any Thai restaurant in the area.
 I have yet to find an appetizer that I did not think was worth ordering.

 Pad ped